aadler20/graphviewR/README.md

 # graphviewR

 #### Introduction
-View dependencies of R packages and functions in interactive graph Using plumber and vue.
+View dependencies of R packages and functions in interactive graph using plumber and vue.

 #### Run this project